yousufafroze/Email_Automation/README.md

 # Market_Anomaly_Detector

-Idea: To help investors be notified of potential capital gains opportunity.
+Idea: To help investors be notified of potential capital gains opportunity in the stock market.

-It sends a personalized email with a DataFrame of shares whose prices have drastically fallen.
-The stock's sent are from the investor's stock portfolio (in google sheets).
-Along with that, it attaches the respective stock's top news articles.
+What: Sends am email about the stocks whose prices have drastically fallen.
+Includes new's headline, link and source.

-For the news, it sends the link, news' title and it's source.
-It parses HTML from google new's for the stocks' most pertinent news.
+How: It parses HTML from google new's for the stocks' most pertinent news.

-Technologies: HTML and CSS is used for contextual email templating and a range of API's including Google Drive and Google Sheets through
+     HTML and CSS is used for email templating and a range of Google API's through Python.

-Python.
+Additional Details:
+Stocks are from the investors stock portfolio in the Google Sheets Attaches top 5 news, sorted according to their popularity about the stocks.